luxurypresence/QA_Challenge/README.md

 ## :rotating_light: What the project have to do?

 - In the final of the run all tests, the project need to create a report </br>
-- The project need to run on CI/CD - Cypress Dashboard or GitHub Actions </br>
+- The project need to run on CI/CD - Circle CI or GitHub Actions </br>